Sari Kees

-Sari Kees (/nl-BE/; born 17 February 2001) is a Belgian professional footballer who plays as a defender for FA Women's Super League club Leicester City and the Belgium national team.
+Sari Kees (/nl-BE/; born 17 February 2001) is a Belgian professional footballer who plays as a defender for Vrouwen Eredivisie club Ajax and the Belgium national team.

 Club career

 Kees started her youth career as a goalkeeper at SP Budingen.
 At age 10, she joined OH Leuven, and further developed as a central defender throughout their youth teams for the next eight seasons.

 On 12 June 2019, it was announced that Kees joined Racing Genk for one season, becoming a team regular there.